jhermsmeier/node-fat32/README.md

 disk.open(( error ) => {

   // For purposes of demonstration, error handling will
-  // not tended to in this example, but should of course
+  // not be tended to in this example, but should of course
   // be implemented in real-world use cases if( error ) return handleError( error )